johnpapa/angular.breeze.storagewip/README.md

 Save Work in Progress to Local Storage for Angular and Breeze apps.

-Coming Soon to [Building Apps with Angular and Breeze](http://jpapa.me/spangz) on Pluralsight
+As seen on [Building Apps with Angular and Breeze](http://jpapa.me/spangz) on Pluralsight

 Version 1.0.0